What do decibels and frequency mean?

 When those delicate hairs in our inner ear are damaged, either though excessive sound exposure or age-related hearing loss (called presbycusis), we lose our ability to hear sounds at a higher frequency.
 So, in a hearing test, it makes sense to calculate hearing loss by exposing someone to a series of beeps at increasing frequency, and logging down their threshold – this is how changes in a person's hearing is determined as hearing loss.

 It's a pain-free, obligation-free test.
-If you'd like to book a FREE* test for yourself or a loved one, click here, or call 1300 308 125 and speak to our expert team.
+If you'd like to book a no cost* test for yourself or a loved one, click here, or call 1300 308 125 and speak to our expert team.